oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

  - Specialize all methods on all types that they are called on as they are called

-This is pretty good: its a reasonable assumption that the types are going to an important case.
+This is pretty good: it is a reasonable assumption that the types are going to an important case.

 ### What does multiple dispatch add ontop of julia's JIT?